Mathieu-ai/CodeFlix.v2/prelude.01/ReadMeSrsly..txt

-This folder is where I do the exercices why lower pace than my teacher 😂
+This folder is where I do the exercices way lower pace than my teacher 😂